BRAW Player and Converter for Windows

 Braw2dng Converter Option

 Braw2dng converter is the option of Fast CinemaDNG Processor software.
 It doesn't rely on Blackmagic RAW processing algorithms and it allows to implement standard RAW processing workflow with Adobe products, as soon as Adobe software can work with CinemaDNG images directly.
 We can convert BRAW to DNG with Fast CinemaDNG Processor software.
-This is a new feature which is not exactly the same as Davinci results visually, though you can get very good colors which could be easily tuned with Adobe ACR, Premiere Pro or any other software.
+This is a new feature which visually offers the same results as Davinci Resolve.
+You can get very good colors and they could be easily tuned with Adobe ACR, Premiere Pro or any other software.
 BRAW to DNG transform takes not too much time and this is the way to utilize standard approach for BRAW processing with Adobe products.

 BRAW to ProRes Converter